lightningWhite/EMFSensingStation/readme.md

 While the EMFSensing station is running, it will gather readings ever two seconds and log the average of the readings every 10 seconds.
-It will be written to both the SD card and the external storage device plugged into the USB port.
-The data file will be named as the date and time of when the station was started.
-There will also be a file with the same name having a `.bak` appended to the name.
-This is simply a backup file incase the main data file gets corrupted when powering off the Pi.
+It will be written to an external storage device if one is plugged in.
+If one is not connected to the Pi, the data will be written to the SD card at `/home/pi/EMFSensingStation/data/<date--time>.csv`.
+The data file will be named as the date and time of when the station was started in the format of `YYYY-MM-DD--HH-MM-SS.csv`.

 To retrieve the data, the Pi can be powered off and the external storage device can be disconnected from the Pi.
 The data can then be transferred to another